mattsiedenburg/PyWemo-WebUI/README.md

 A Flask-based REST API that provides HTTP access to Belkin WeMo smart home devices using the [pywemo](https://github.com/pywemo/pywemo) library.

-**DISCLAIMER**
+**DISCLAIMERS**

 I know enough Python and Flask to be dangerous but this is 100% "vibe coded" using GitHub Copilot with ChatGPT for the API and Claude Sonnet 4 for the web UI.

-This might be the worst, most inefficient, most insecure implementation.
+This might be the worst, buggiest, most inefficient, most insecure implementation!

 I only have Belkin WeMo smart plugs and it works well enough for these.
 I can't speak to the functionality of other types of devices.